steemit/smt-whitepaper/smt-manual/manual.md

 Q:  If the reserve ratio can change over time due to pay-later emissions or DRR, it's not really a constant reserve ratio, is it?

 A:  No, they're not.
-The reserve ratio's called ``constant'' because it's constant over the short-term, in normal conditions, or in the conditions in Bancor which is where it was named.
+The reserve ratio's called "constant" because it's constant over the short-term, in normal conditions, or in the conditions in Bancor which is where it was named.
 But the name could be regarded as slightly misleading.